sanskrit/raw_etexts/mixed/ebhAratI-sampat/koShAH/raghuvIrakoshaH/Do._raghuvIraH/Angala-hindI_shabdakoShaH_upodghAtaH.md

 ***ax* + *by* + *cz* + *dw* = *p,*
 *x* + *y* + *z* + *w*= *q.***

   **SYMBOLS OF OPERATION**— The first syllable of a word, placed before or after the quantity, served the purpose of the symbol.
 For addition one of the Sanskrit words is युत.
 It is abbreviated to यु.
-Similarly the ancient Brahmi क, which is a cross, stands as the symbol of subtraction, being the abbreviation of क्षय. गुabbreviated from गुणनor गुणितstands for multiplication and भाfrom भागor भाजितfor division.
+Similarly the ancient Brahmi क, which is a cross, stands as the symbol of subtraction, being the abbreviation of क्षय. गुabbreviated from गुणनor गुणितऽtands for multiplication and भाfrom भागor भाजितfor division.
 Often these symbols are not used.
 Juxtaposition serves the purpose.
 The use of these symbols is best illustrated by the Bakhshali manuscript.
 Bakhshali is a village in the Peshawar district.
 The manuscript lay between stones.
 It was discovered by a farmer who was digging in the mounds in 1881.
 This is the oldest mathematical manuscript yet discovered.
 It is written in ancient Śāradā script of Kashmir on birch-bark.
 Its age has been variously estimated, some placing it in the second century (in the days of Kanishka), others as late as the twelfth century A.D.

 |     |     |     |     |
 |:---:|:---:|:---:|:---:|